robert-hill/robertallenhill.com/content/about.md

 I am a southerner who moved west like a million others like me and settled in San Franciso.
 I live with my wonderful partner of nine years and a wonderfully fluffy orange cat that we love.

+I have been working with technology for nearly 20 years, and have held numerous senior positions in R&D organizations for nearly a decade.
+I love technology, breaking things, and challenges.

+Outside of my professional life, I am an avid cyclist with many thousands of touring miles under the belt.
+I also enjoy hiking and climbing, ham radio, and stargazing as much as I can.
 ### How can you reach me?

 I prefer email, and you can reach me at robert@robertallenhill.com.
+You can also reach me [@robyr](https://twitter.com/robyr) on twitter, and at [robert-hill](https://github.com/robert-hill) on GitHub.